Skip to main contentScroll Top

 Lucile

 Hello!
-For the visa application at the Burmese embassy in Thailand Do I need to give a photocopy of my plane tickets?
-I plan to cross the land border so I do not intend to buy plane tickets..
-Thank you in advance
+For my visa application at the Burmese embassy in Thailand, do I need to provide a photocopy of my plane tickets?
+I plan to cross the border by land, so I don't intend to buy plane tickets.
+Thank you in advance.

 Roman